BrunoDSerafini/tcc-hosting-capacity-ev/README.md

 📚 Academic Reference
 If you use this code in your research or academic work, please cite the original thesis:

-📚 How to Cite
-If you use this repository or any part of it in your academic work, please reference it as follows:

 APA Style:
 Serafini, B. D. (2025).
 Analysis of the Hosting Capacity of the Distribution Network with the Implementation of Electric Vehicle Charging Stations (Bachelor's thesis).
 Universidade Federal de Mato Grosso.